 If you think expiration dates are arbitrary and can be ignored, think again: The FDA goes on to say that drug expiration dates represent the date until which a drug is guaranteed to retain its strength, quality and purity.

 After that date has passed, it may be weaker, less pure or of lower quality than it previously was.

 For the person taking the drug, that means it may fail to produce adequate results.
 Or, if the drug has degraded or been contaminated, it may cause additional health problems.

-So, you should never take Januvia that's past its expiration date, even if it still looks the same as before.
+So, you should never take your Januvia dosage that's past its expiration date, even if it still looks the same as before.
 See our Januvia blog for more on the benefits, effectiveness, and history of Januvia.

-Merck, the manufacturer of brand-name Januvia, specifies that Januvia should be stored between 68 and 77 degrees Fahrenheit.
+Merck, the manufacturer of Januvia, specifies that Januvia should be stored between 68 and 77 degrees Fahrenheit.
 Additional tips for storing Januvia include:

-If you have any further questions about how to properly store your supply of Januvia, consult your pharmacist for more information.
+If you have any further questions about how to properly store your supply of Januvia 100 mg, consult your pharmacist for more information.